-A home from home for your baby or toddler
+A home from home for babies and toddlers

 Caring for your baby like you would at home